President Obama Chatted With Prince Harry And Warned Against The Toxic Dangers Of Social Media

-President Obama warned against too much social media use in a sit down interview with Prince Harry for BBC Radio.
+President Obama warned against too much social media use in a sit-down interview with Prince Harry for BBC Radio.

 The interview with the British royal is the first the former president has done since leaving office in January.
 In it, Obama said he was surprised to feel "serenity" on President Trump's inauguration day.